-1. Review this Charter periodically, at least annually, and recommend to the Board any necessary amendments as conditions dictate.

-- 2. Review and discuss with management the Company's annual financial statements, quarterly financial statements, and all internal controls reports (or summaries thereof).
+- 1. Review this Charter periodically, at least annually, and recommend to the Board any necessary amendments as conditions dictate. - 2.
+Review and discuss with management the Company's annual financial statements and quarterly financial statements, including the Company's disclosure under "Management's Discussion and Analysis of Financial Condition and Results of Operations", and all internal controls reports (or summaries thereof).
 Review other relevant reports or financial information submitted by the Company to any governmental body, or the public, including management certifications as required by the Sarbanes-Oxley Act of 2002 (Sections 302 and 906) and relevant reports rendered by the Independent Auditor (or summaries thereof). - 3.
-Recommend to the Board whether the financial statements should be included in the Annual Report on Form 10-K. Review with financial management and the Independent Auditor the 10-Q prior to its filing and prior to the release of earnings. - 4.
-Review with the full Board any issues that arise with respect to the quality or integrity of the Company's financial statements, the Company's compliance with legal or regulatory requirements, the performance and independence of the Company's Independent Auditor or the performance of the of the internal audit function. - 5.
-Review earnings press releases with management, including with regard to the disclosure of "pro-forma" or "adjusted" non-GAAP information. - 6.
+Recommend to the Board whether the financial statements should be included in the Annual Report on Form 10-K. Review with financial management and the Independent Auditor the 10-Q prior to its filing and prior to the release of earnings.

+- 4. Review with the full Board any issues that arise with respect to the quality or integrity of the Company's financial statements, the Company's compliance with legal or regulatory requirements, the performance and independence of the Company's Independent Auditor or the performance of the internal audit function. - 5.
+Review earnings press releases with management, including with regard to the disclosure of "proforma" or "adjusted" non-GAAP information. - 6.
 Discuss with management financial information and earnings guidance provided to analysts and rating agencies.
 Such discussions may be on general terms (i.e., discussion of the types of information to be disclosed and the type of presentation to be made). - 7.
 Review the regular internal reports (or summaries thereof) to management prepared by the internal auditors and management's response.